 The novel contributions of this paper are twofold:

-\begin{itemize} \item we develop an iterative stacked framework which can be applied to both single-step and multi-step scenarios, at the same time it yields accurate results for the simulation of reactive dissolution that is orders of magnitude faster than traditional numerical solvers; \item we conduct a comparative analysis among different DL architectures in terms of speed and prediction accuracy. \end{itemize}
+\begin{itemize} \item We develop an iterative stacked framework that can be applied to both single-step and multi-step scenarios, while yielding accurate results for reactive dissolution simulations that are orders of magnitude faster than traditional numerical solvers; \item We conduct a comparative analysis among different DL architectures in terms of speed and prediction accuracy. \end{itemize}

 The remainder of this manuscript is organized as follows: Section~\ref{sec:prelim} defines the problem addressed by our work, including the principles of reactive dissolution, forecasting strategies and deep learning algorithms; Section~\ref{sec:method} details our proposed methodology for multi-step prediction of reactive dissolution, as well as the DL methods used in our experiments; Section~\ref{sec:dataset} describes our dataset and the preprocessing steps prior to training the DL algorithms; Section~\ref{sec:results} discusses the produced results; finally, we conclude the paper in Section~\ref{sec:conc}.